nuvla/es/README.md

 ```

 It is recommended to use names based on dates for the snapshot
-("snapshot_1") names.
+("snapshot_1") identifiers.

-The easiest way of doing periodic backups is to add a cron entry to
+Adding a cron entry to the Docker host machine is the easiest setup
-the Docker host.
+for periodic backups.
 An example of such a script
 (`/usr/local/sbin/nuvla-backup.sh`) is:

 ```sh